opentensor/developer-docs/docs/getting-started/wallets.md

 The contents of the `hotkeys/test-hotkey` file are to be interpreted as below:

 - The fields `accountId` and `publicKey` contain the same value, just as seen in `coldkeypub.txt`.
-- The `secretPhrase` and `secretSeed` are shown because the hotkey is by default not encrypted.
+- The `secretPhrase` and `secretSeed` are shown because the hotkey is, by default, not encrypted.
-- The `ss58Address` is the SS58-version of the `accountId` or `publicKey`. **Send this as your hotkey public wallet address for receiving TAO from another party.**
+- The `ss58Address` is the SS58-version of the `accountId` or `publicKey`. **Send this as your hotkey public wallet address to receive TAO from another party.**

 ## Listing all the local wallets